Chart Color Schemes

 Ivanhoe has a typical household mix, with a lower-than-average median household size

-Family households account for 68.7% of all households, including 32.4% couples with children, 26.7% couples without children, and 8.6% single parent families.
-Non-family households make up the remaining 31.3%, with lone person households at 28.1% and group households comprising 3.3%.
-The median household size is 2.4 people, smaller than Greater Melbourne's average of 2.5.
+Family households comprise 68.7% of all households, including 32.4% couples with children, 26.7% couples without children, and 8.6% single parent families.
+Non-family households account for the remaining 31.3%, with lone person households at 28.1% and group households comprising 3.3%.
+The median household size is 2.4 people, which is smaller than the Greater Melbourne average of 2.5.

 Frequently Asked Questions - Households